St Mary-le-Bow: Interior

 Only three bays make up the nave of the church, which is divided into small aisles by large round-headed arches.
 These arches are supported by compound piers with attached demi-columns that feature shorter pilasters for the openings and Corinthian capitals for the nave and aisles.
 The tunnel vault above the nave is covered in ornamental panelling that is painted blue and white and is penetrated by the clerestory windows.

-The church windows are among the structure's most prominent elements following its 1964 restoration.
-They, along with the other furniture, vestments, etc., were created by John Hayward.
-All three of the east windows have rounded arches, although the central window is taller and wider than its neighbours, who have small round windows above them.
+The stained glass windows are among the structure's most prominent elements.
+They were commissioned from John Hayward as part of the post-war rebuilding of the church and installed between 1963 and 1964.
+Hayward’s scheme comprises nine windows in total, five in the east wall and four in the west wall.
+Their modern design combines bold palettes of colour and sharp geometries with recognisable figurative iconography.
+In the east wall are three windows with rounded arches, the central window being taller and wider than its neighbours, which both have smaller round windows above them.
+Depicted across the three principal windows are the images of Christ in Majesty, flanked on either side by the Blessed Virgin Mary and St Paul.
+Mary is pictured cradling the church in her lap, while behind both her and Paul are 'tapestries' comprising the spires of the City of London's other churches and St Paul's Cathedral.
+The two smaller round windows show depictions of the sun and moon.
+In the west wall are two rounded-arch windows, both with smaller round windows above, that flank the entrance portal and organ.
+These reference the governance of the City and the heraldry of the Great Twelve Livery Companies.

 Linking the church and tower is a vestibule, featuring a tall groin-vaulted stone ceiling.
 The top of the vault is pierced by a removable circular trapdoor, opened to allow the bells to be lowered or raised from the tower.

 Beneath the church, built on almost the same floorplan, is the 11th-century crypt.
 The crypt, originally built as the undercroft for the church destroyed in the tornado in 1091, is three bays in length and features Norman-era round arches, some of which contain Roman bricks, and a groined vault.
 The crypt is now in use as the "Café Below".